Bandana9Singh/a-for-algorithms/README.md

-A curated collection of Algorithms that can come handy.
+A curated collection of Algorithms.
 Feel free to collaborate in any programming language.